Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 If the adventure tab in the arcade isn't in focus, this will return 0.

 adventure.mana() `[adventure: mana]`<br>
-Returns the ammount of mana the player has in the game of adventure.<br>
+Returns the amount of mana the player has in the game of adventure.<br>
 If the adventure tab in the arcade isn't in focus, this will return 0.

 adventure.manaArmor() `[adventure: mana armor]`<br>
-Returns the ammount of mana armor the player has in the game of adventure.<br>
+Returns the amount of mana armor the player has in the game of adventure.<br>
 If the adventure tab in the arcade isn't in focus, this will return 0.

 adventure.swords() `[adventure: swords]`<br>
-Returns the ammount of damage the player can deal in adventure.<br>
+Returns the amount of damage the player can deal in adventure.<br>
 If the adventure tab in the arcade isn't in focus, this will return 0.

 arithmetic.int(value1, "operation", value2) `[arithmetic type: int, type: string, type: double]`<br>
 Performs an arithmetic operation on the inputed values.<br>
-Permited operators are:
+permitted operators are:
 - `^` `pow` power
 - `//` `log` logarithm<br>
   a // b = log base b of a